ibm-cloud-docs/containers/cs_tutorials.md

     cd 'container-service-getting-started-wt/Lab 2'
     ```
     {: pre}
-2. Build, tag, and push the app as an image to your namespace in {{site.data.keyword.registryshort_notm}}.
+2. Build, tag, and push the app as an image to your namespace in {{site.data.keyword.registrylong_notm}}.
 Don't forget the period (`.`) at the end of the command.
     ```
     ibmcloud cr build -t <region>.icr.io/<namespace>/hello-world:2 .
       ```